Open Sunrise - Sunset

 The trail is open from sunrise to sunset, 7 days a week!

 We encourage everybody to bring water, bug spray, and good shoes for hiking!
 We'd also recommend printing/saving a copy of the trail map (see above) and keeping your cell-phone with you in case of an emergency.
 (You can text/call 402.803.0587 for help on the trail, but please call 911 first in the event of a medical emergency).

 The trail features a variety of hilly terrain and is moderate in difficulty.
 The vast majority of the trail is grass but there are a few sections with light grass, dirt, and/or gravel.
 During your hike you will pass through tall grass prairie, oak and cedar forests, pine forests, and even a couple vineyards!
 You're also likely to see a variety of wildlife and even a view of the State Capitol off in the distance!

-The trail is regularly maintained, but depending on the season it can be difficult to see in some sections.
+The trail is mowed weekly, but depending on the season it can be difficult to see in some sections.
 We recommend saving or printing a copy of the map.